geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 There all was grand, and numerous vassals found<br>
 His ample board with daily plenty crown’d;<br>
 But ’mid the guests still lurk’d distrust and fear,<br>
-Nor habit chaced restraint, nor wine could cheer.<br>
+Nor habit chased restraint, nor wine could cheer.<br>
 &emsp;His dame was one whose early fancy wove,<br>
 And young experience broke, her dreams of love;<br>
 She found her lord still first in tilt or fight,<br>